CompletelyUnbelievable/ChangeOutage/ThemeMeta/README.md

 Theme meta is one of the major things that allows Better discord themes to be used and understood by itself defining names, descriptions, versions, etc. If a theme is without a meta, then it is not a theme, it is only a bunch of stylings pertaining to better discord.

-Some themes will have special instructions in their meta that mean something else, such as "/n" being an instruction to goto the next line.
+Some themes will have special instructions in their meta that mean something else, such as "/n" being an instruction to go to the next line.
 These instructions are carried over from different coding languages, and are completely valid in the theme meta without breaking the theme.